 DVFS has proved as a powerful method to adapt the power consumption of servers to the application conditions and, in particular, to the actual load.
 In this contribution a queuing theory-based approach is suggested to adapt the power consumption under Service Level Agreement restrictions with respect to the mean or to the quantiles of service delays.
-The method allows to fix the lower and upper load level boundaries exactly which are defined by actual service request rates λ_i or λ^i in case of mean or of quantiles of service delays as SLAs to the operative Power Mode levels Pi, respectively.
-The method applies to general application statistics of the request interarrival and service times.
-The method is exemplified for the special case of the Enhanced Intel SpeedStep Technology for the Intel Pentium M processor.
-There exist various different ways how load control can be applied automatically: fine-grained on the individual processor level independently, on the server level, or coarse-grained on the server cluster level of n servers.
-In this application a server or a whole server cluster are considered where the cluster load situation is controlled by the Operating System.
-For the latter case a Finite State Machine control method is suggested which is based only on two actual load indicators: the number of busy servers x and the number of delayed service requests z.
-A staggered hysteresis FSM model is suggested by which the frequency of Power Mode changes can be reduced drastically which contributes to time and energy savings and an easy implementation without specific load level sampling.
+The method allows to fix the upper load level boundaries exactly which are defined by actual service request rates λ_i or λ^i in case of mean or of quantiles of service delays as SLAs to the operative Power Mode levels P{0,\ldots,P_5} respectively.
+The method applies to general application statistics of the request inter-arrival and service times.
+The method is exemplified for the special case of the Enhanced Intel SpeedStep Technology of the Intel Pentium M processor.
+There exist various different ways how load control can be applied automatically: Finegrained on the individual processor level independently, on the server level, or Coarse-grained on the server cluster level of n servers.
+In this application a server or a whole server cluster is considered where the cluster load situation is controlled by the Operating System.
+Precise load boundaries are provided for each Power state and two given SLA parameters: mean or quantile of service delays.
+For the implementation a Finite State Machine control method is suggested which is based only on two actual load state indicators: the number of busy servers X and the number of delayed service requests Z, described by a staggered hysteresis FSM model by which the frequency of Power Mode changes can be reduced drastically which contributes to time and energy savings and an easy implementation without specific load level sampling.
 A simplified application exists also for a single-processor or single-server-system.